mprat/practicepython/_posts/2014-12-6-22-read-from-file.md

 ### Reading a File

-Reading a file is very analogous to writing a file, as [I discussed before]{{ site.baseurl }}{% post_url 2014-11-30-21-write-to-a-file %}).
+Reading a file is very analogous to writing a file, as [I discussed before in Exercise 21]({{ site.baseurl }}{% post_url 2014-11-30-21-write-to-a-file %}).
 But, the best source is always the [official Python 3.3 documentation](https://docs.python.org/3.3/tutorial/inputoutput.html#reading-and-writing-files).

 Simply, reading to a file takes two steps: